cryptpad/e2e-test-suite/Readme.md

 ### Choose browser and OS/device

 The tests can be run on different browser and OS/device combinations, set under `projects` in `playwright.config.js`.
-The format is as follows:

-`[browser name]@[os/device name]`, for example `chrome@latest:OSX Ventura`.

 The project uses Chrome, Edge, Firefox and Webkit on the latest available versions of OSX, as well as Chrome on Android.

-You can choose a browser and OS/device combination from those available in `playwright.config.js`, or you can add your own.
+You can choose one of the above browsers (if using only Playwright) or a browser and OS/device combination (if using Browserstack) from those available in `playwright.config.js`, or you can add your own.
 Please see the [full list of supported browsers and OS/devices](https://playwright.dev/docs/browsers) and see how they compare to [what is supported by integration with BrowserStack](https://www.BrowserStack.com/docs/automate/playwright/browsers-and-os).

 ### Choose Playwright only or Playwright + BrowserStack